aki2025/langflow-chatbot-with-grok/README.md

-# langflow-chatbot-with-grok
+# langflow-chatbot-with-groq
 Langflow is a low-code tool for developers that makes it easier to build powerful AI agents and workflows that can use any API, model, or database.

-langflow chatbot with grok- this repo provide a basic langchain - langflow chatbot work with grok LLM. this code help to understad a simple chatbot promt flow using langflow.
+langflow chatbot with grok- this repo provide a basic langchain - langflow chatbot work with groq LLM. this code help to understad a simple chatbot promt flow using langflow.
 Prompts serve as the inputs to a large language model (LLM), acting as the interface between human instructions and computational tasks.
 By submitting natural language requests in a prompt to an LLM, you can obtain answers, generate text, and solve problems.

 API- Generate the code to integrate your flow into an external application.
 API calls require an Application Token to authenticate your request.